Skip to content

 Interview

-"IT'S OKAY TO BE GAY...IN ANY CULTURE"
+“IT’S OKAY TO BE GAY…IN EVERY CULTURE”

-The Antillean-Dutch native enthusiastically talks about her background.
-"At 13, I was already singing in a local church choir," she says.
-Her talent stood out and so she decided to take part in the hugely popular television programme 'The Voice of Holland'.
-Shary-An, incidentally, was one of the youngest contestants ever.
-She ended up in the semi-finals where she eventually lost out to her competitor.
-In the end, the much-discussed Ben Saunders took the honours.
+Originally of Antillean–Dutch descent, she speaks enthusiastically about her background.
+“At thirteen I was already singing in a local church choir.”
+Her talent was noticed, so she decided to audition for the hugely popular television show The Voice of Holland.
+Shary-An was one of the youngest contestants ever.
+She reached the semi-finals, where she eventually lost to a competitor.
+In the end, the much-discussed Ben Saunders took the crown.

 Her first steps on stage had been taken.
-Since then, the singer has two record albums to her name.
-Recently, her latest was released under the title 'Project Me'.
-Hits she scored with the songs "Never Played The Bass" and "Summer of My Life.
-"At the moment, I am busy making my dream come true.
-It's incredibly hard work but I'm enjoying it immensely."
-Ambitious she certainly is.
-"With my music, I want to cross borders.
-But first my focus is still on the Netherlands, mind you."
-Then she continues laughing: "And if everything goes well with my music career, I would like to start my own coffee shop one day."
-Singer Gordon went before her.
-For Shary-An, the art world now holds few secrets.
+She now has two studio albums to her name.
+Her latest, Project Me, was released recently.
+She scored hits with Never Played The Bass and Summer of My Life.
+“Right now I’m busy making my dream come true.
+It’s incredibly hard work but I love it.”
+She is certainly ambitious.
+“With my music I want to cross borders.
+But for now my focus is on the Netherlands.”
+Then she laughs and adds: “And if my music career goes well, I might one day open my own coffee shop.”
+Singer Gordon did that before her.
+The music world holds few secrets for Shary-An these days.

-She falls silent for a moment when anti-gay violence is brought up.
-Especially in recent months, the number of incidents increased.
+She falls silent for a moment when anti‑gay violence is mentioned.
+Incidents have increased, especially in recent months.
 The image of tolerant Netherlands is showing cracks.
-"It's fucking sad.
-I have no other words for it.
-I really don't understand how people can do this.
-It is the ultimate proof that still not everyone can be who you want to be.
-This should absolutely not happen again."
-She herself has never faced violence.
-"It seems like a terrible thing to experience.
-My motto is to enjoy being yourself and then it will all work out.
-But I have to adjust this a little bit because so unfortunately it is not for everyone."
-Through her ambassadorship, she will be more than able to propagate the theme 'This is my Pride' say her admirers.
-"Because 'in the end' we are all the same," she says.
-The anthem is close to her heart, she says.
+“It’s fucking sad.
+I have no other words.
+I really don’t understand how people can do this.
+It’s the ultimate proof that not everyone can be who they want to be.
+This must absolutely stop.”
+She has never personally experienced violence.
+“I can’t imagine how terrible that must be.
+My motto is to be yourself and everything will be fine.
+But I have to adjust that a bit because, unfortunately, it’s not possible for everyone.”
+Through her ambassadorship she will be able to express the theme ‘This is my Pride’ very well, her admirers say.
+“Because in the end we are all the same.”
+The anthem is very close to her heart, she adds.

 Pride Ambassador since 2017